Alterations In Kidney Function And Elimination Quizlet: Uses & How It Works

 • Hypocalcemia: Ca²⁺ < 8.5 mg/dL

 Quizlet Tip: Use cloze deletions to test causes and treatments.
-Take this: “Hyperkalemia is often caused by ___ (ACE inhibitors, NSAIDs, etc.).”
+To give you an idea, “Hyperkalemia is often caused by ___ (ACE inhibitors, NSAIDs, etc.).”

 3. Proteinuria vs. Hematuria